 The DCAS (Digital Certificate Access Server) configuration is used to obtain a PassTicket from the mainframe.

 The configured DCAS servers are listed.
-From here you can:
+From here you can add, edit, or delete a DCAS server, test the connection, or set a preferred DCAS server.